Non-invasive Covid-19 antigen LFT with rapid results

 What is an antigen?

 Our LFT kit allows you to accurately determine if the COVID-19 virus is present in the sample being tested.
-With a sensitivity and specificity value of up to 97.6% and 99.9% respectively, the test is very robust and reliable.
-However, the reliability of LFT can depend on the strain of the virus.
+With a sensitivity and specificity value of over 94% and 99.9% respectively, the test is very robust and reliable.
+However, the reliability of LFTs can depend on the strain of the virus.

-We perform regular testing in our PCR laboratory to ensure that lateral flow devices we provide are best matched to minimise false negative results.
+We perform regular testing at our in-house PCR laboratory to ensure that the lateral flow devices we provide are best matched to minimise false negative results.